 Do I need someone for washing and drying dogs?
 Do I want my employees to deal with data protection and clients?
 Do I want another stylist to split the profit with but to increase the number of customers?
 Do I just want to be the manager and guide a successful business without having to groom?

 Knowing exactly the role you want your employee or employees for, helps you to narrow your search.
 Keeping everyone in the business up-skilled also really helps to provide continued success.
 If you find someone you like, what training would benefit both them and importantly, your business?
 Have a look at our courses and workshops, to see what options you have.

 What skills do I want my employees to have?

 This next question is really important and helps consider your options.
 As the industry grows and becomes more regulated, what skills and qualifications do you want your employees to have?
 Are you willing to do any training yourself or would you prefer someone that you know has been trained to a high standard and someone you can give responsibility to?
-Do you want your employee to have a City and Guilds Level 3 qualification in professional grooming?
+Do you want your employee to have a qualification?
 At GroomArts Academy, we have a register of qualified professionals that we can guide you towards, ensuring that you have people that have gone through a system that comes out with high standards.
 If you are looking for someone who can come in and learn their craft, we also offer a link with trainees and apprentices.
 This way, we provide their theory and some help with practical skills but you provide their practical experience.
 This is a very cost effective method, as it is government subsidised so it allows you to split the cost of wages with the government under apprenticeship schemes.